Grant for Members:

-The deadline is October 15 of each year.
-Awardees will receive notification by December 1.
+The deadline (normally October 15) has been extended to November 15 for 2018.
+Awardees will receive notification by January 1.

 Awardees will be invited to lead a field trip to their study site or to present their results to the Philadelphia Botanical Club at one of its monthly meetings.
 If a web-based or other potentially web-available product is produced, the Club will endeavor to link to or post it on the Club website, upon its completion.
 Researchers are invited to submit the results of their research to Bartonia, the Journal of the Philadelphia Botanical Club.